immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 * Injecting dependancies allows us to replace them with other implementations and mocks for testing
 * Data / metadata is not a dependancy and should be passed in through integral types or value objects (e.g. do not pass config around)

-Good (client is injected, config types are not introduced at all):
+:white_check_mark: Good (client is injected, config types are not introduced at all):
 ```
 type Executor struct {
   cloudClient cloud.Client